penntaylor/reductions/README.md

 Warning
 -------

-If for some reason you have monkey-patched Enumerable#reduce and need to ensure that #reductions works according to your patched #reduce, then pass `use_reduce: true` to the call to reductions, like so:
+If you have monkey-patched Enumerable#reduce and need to ensure #reductions works according to your patched #reduce, pass `use_reduce: true` to the call to reductions, like this:

     (5..10).reductions(:+,use_reduce: true)
     (5..10).reductions(use_reduce: true){|a,b| a + b}

-This will force reductions to use a slightly slower (but more elegant!) implementation that uses #reduce directly.
+Using this flag increases the required execution time.
 See Benchmarking section for performance difference.

 Why a gem for this?
 -------------------